-About 6 years ago now, in 2011 I had this cool idea; rather than the celebrity tweets and the occasional news story posted to Twitter, wouldn't it be great to allow people to read news stories and see peoples reactions to them at the same time.
-At the time I was also searching for a personal project I could undertake which would allow me to p
+About 6 years ago now, in 2011 I had this cool idea; rather than just the celebrity tweets and the occasional news articles which were being posted to Twitter at the time, wouldn't it be great to post news stories and then discuss these stories online via twitter with other users?

 The Hope : Sharing views on news will allow me to learn more